boyhemi/moonlight_breaker/readme.md

 This will appear if the player runs out of moves or space.
 The design language of the screen is like a paper so the retry button will blend in the screen and don't worry, it's clickable and working!

+Update in version 1.1:
+Added UI animations when opening or closing settings and for the game over screen.

 Unity version and tools used
 Unity version 2022.3.17f1.